Welcome to wildfarmers.

 The forests themselves are falling in front of the development bulldozer.
 California loses open land the size of a football field every two minutes.
 Songbirds and small animals have no place to hide.
 The songbird population is being decimated.
 Large predators are also falling and running out of space.
 Cougars are shot at schools and playgrounds and housing developments.

 California forests and wildlife are on the edge.
-The only way to save them is to raise public awareness and understanding.
-Events such as Under The Stars (on nights of meteor showers), Bird Identification Contests, etc. Our events bring the public into direct interaction with wilderness contributing to understanding, awareness, and in some cases dedication to the preservation of the environment.
+People and wilderness evolved together depending on each other not only for food but for new developments in medicine, education, health, etc. We work to raise public awareness and understanding.
+Collaborations with other wilderness oriented private organizations and U.S. government agencies such as Bureau of Land Management, Natural Resources Conservation Services (NRCS, division of USDA), US Fish and wildlife services, allow us to draw people of all ages and walks of life for our events: Wildflower Walks, Gathering and Storing Native Seed, Under The Stars (on nights of meteor showers), etc. Our events bring the public into direct interaction with wilderness contributing to understanding, awareness, and in some cases dedication to the preservation of the environment.

 SPIF’s Co-founder, Veronica Stork, has been mentioned in two articles speaking of the beauty and peacefulness of Panoche Valley